Text by Charlotte Kent

 Blockchain is inherently distributed, a lack of hierarchy that appeals to many tech idealists but also those looking to widen access to the art world.
 Dada.art allows people to draw in conversation with each other, responding to each other’s works, a different kind of social media.
 It is free to join and participate.
 They have made curatorial sets, for example, the “Creeps & Weirdos” from 2017 that became available for sale as NFTs; even though they had archived the remaining ones, the recent flurry of interest in blockchain art led dedicated buyers to find and buy them.

 The Dada.art selection represents how the art world’s engagement with blockchain doesn’t reject some aspects of centralization.
 Curatorial choice can help guide new audiences as many are overwhelmed when visiting popular NFT sale sites where anyone can post anything they want.
-Galleries are getting involved now and likely some platforms will focus exclusively on art or have channels that represent curated selections.
+Galleries are getting involved now, and some platforms will likely focus exclusively on art or have channels representing curated selections.
 This doesn’t need to be a rejection of the distributed and decentralised ethos of blockchain as long as these centralising elements act in a decentralised manner.